brunoproduit/network_protocol_design/README.md

 ├── routing.py                  -> Router object to be used for the routing process (bellman ford).

-├── routing_table.py            -> Keeps the routing table.
+├── routing_table.py            -> Data storage and serialization class for the routing table.

 └── utils.py                    -> Some utilities for all files.